leonvanbokhorst/master-lonn-iracing-s1-2026/coaching/lonn-profile.md

 # Coaching Notes – Lonn

-> For Claude's reference when coaching.
+> For reference when coaching.
 Update as season progresses.

 ---